-Stock futures up as Huawei ban delay offsets retail woes
+Stocks up as Huawei ban delay offsets retail woes

-U.S. stock futures rose Tuesday as the administration's delay on its blacklisting of Huawei Technologies offset the effect of weak retail quarterly results.
+U.S. stocks rose Tuesday as the administration's delay on its blacklisting of Huawei Technologies offset the effect of weak retail quarterly results.

 Continue Reading Below